instana/instana-otel-collector/processor/spanintentprocessor/README.md

 - `sampling_bias`: Defines bias multipliers for different categories of traces (e.g., to prioritize degraded or failed traces over normal ones).
 	- `normal`: The proportion of normal traces to be sampled, as determined by the configured sampling_percentage
 	- `degraded`: The proportion of degraded traces to be sampled, as determined by the configured sampling_percentage
-	- `failed`: The proportion of failed traces to be sampled, as determined by the configured sampling_percentage
+	- `outlier`: The proportion of failed traces to be sampled, as determined by the configured sampling_percentage
 - `sampled_traces_cache_size`: The maximum size of the cache for sampled traces, used to prevent reprocessing traces already selected for sampling.
 - `unsampled_traces_cache_size`: The maximum size of the cache for unsampled traces, used to skip traces previously determined to be excluded from sampling.